Generic Name: idarucizumab

 14 CLINICAL STUDIES

-The safety and effectiveness of Praxbind has been investigated in pharmacokinetic/pharmacodynamic trials with healthy volunteers and in an ongoing single cohort case series trial with dabigatran-treated patients who have life-threatening or uncontrolled bleeding, or who require emergency surgery or urgent procedure (RE-VERSE AD).
+The safety and effectiveness of Praxbind was investigated in three randomized placebo-controlled healthy volunteer trials, Trials 1321.1, 1321.2 and 1321.5 (NCT01688830, NCT01955720, NCT02028780), and in RE-VERSE AD (RE-VERSal Effects of idarucizumab on Active Dabigatran) trial (NCT02104947), a single cohort case series trial with dabigatran-treated patients who have life-threatening or uncontrolled bleeding, or who require emergency surgery or urgent procedure.

-Three randomized, placebo-controlled trials in a total of 283 subjects assessed the safety, dose-response, and effect of idarucizumab on reducing unbound dabigatran and coagulation parameters.
+Trials 1321.1, 1321.2 and 1321.5 in a total of 283 subjects assessed the safety, dose-response, and effect of idarucizumab on reducing unbound dabigatran and coagulation parameters.
 Of the 283 subjects, 224 received at least one dose of idarucizumab.
-These trials included 19 females and 30 subjects aged 65 years or older (median age 36 years).
+These trials included 19 females and 30 subjects aged 65 years or older (overall mean age 36 years).

-The tables below summarize the idarucizumab effect on coagulation parameters dTT, aPTT, ECT, TT, and ACT over time for 14 subjects treated in one of the healthy volunteer trials.
+The tables below summarize the idarucizumab effect on coagulation parameters dTT, aPTT, ECT, TT, and ACT over time for 14 subjects treated in Trial 1321.2.
 Fourteen subjects received dabigatran 220 mg orally twice daily for three days and an additional single 220 mg dose of dabigatran on day four, two hours before receiving idarucizumab.
 Idarucizumab was administered as one 5 g intravenous infusion over five minutes.
 Table 1 shows the results of the idarucizumab treatment group and Table 2 shows the results of the placebo treatment group.